eidheim/Simple-WebSocket-Server/README.md

 * Platform independent
 * WebSocket Secure support
 * Simple way to add WebSocket endpoints using regex for path, and anonymous functions
-* C++ bindings to the following OpenSSL methods: Base64, MD5, SHA1, SHA256 and SHA512 (found in crypt.hpp)
+* C++ bindings to the following OpenSSL methods: Base64, MD5, SHA1, SHA256 and SHA512 (found in crypt.hpp and crypt.cpp)

 ###Usage